MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **FederationProvider** – A string that identifies the federation provider for the currently logged in user

   - **IdentityProvider** – A string that identifies the identity provider for the currently logged in user

+### Office.Licensing.Flows.LoadIdentityTicketInSignInProvider

+This event is triggered when we to load the user's identity ticket to see if the user has an Office entitlement or not.
+The data is used to make sure that Microsoft Office Licensing is performing as expected.

+The following fields are collected:

+  - None

 ### Office.Licensing.LVUX.EULAExplicitCrash